Oil in Mongolia

 Production Sharing Contracts

-Petroleum exploration and production in Mongolia are performed solely under PSCs signed over each petroleum block between the investor and Government of Mongolia.
+Petroleum exploration and production in Mongolia are performed solely under PSCs signed over each petroleum block between the investor and the Government of Mongolia.
 There is no national oil company (NOC) in Mongolia.

 Exploration, Production, Recent Discoveries

-After the resumption of upstream petroleum activities in the early 1990s, circa 76 million barrels of oil have cumulatively been produced in Mongolia between 1996 and 2022.
+After the resumption of upstream petroleum activities in the early 1990s, circa 85 million barrels of oil have cumulatively been produced in Mongolia between 1996 and 2024.

 Mongolia’s oil production steadily increased until 2015, reaching a daily production of ca. 24,000 barrels of oil.
 More than 90% of the country’s annual production has been solely from Blocks XIX and XXI in Tamsag basin in eastern Mongolia in recent years.

-From 1993 to 2016, total 33,494 line km 2D seismic, 6,274 km² 3D seismic, gravity survey covering 272,890 km² area (incl.
-11,000 km² FTG), 11,000 km² HRAM and 77,630 km² magnetic survey were conducted, and more than 1,500 wells have been drilled.
-Investments totalling 3.45 billion USD were made in petroleum exploration and exploitation in Mongolia by PSC contractors during the same period.
-Since 1990s, only 64 of the 1,500 wells were drilled as exploration/appraisal wells outside the 4 blocks that have advanced to production stage.
+From 1993 to 2025, total 38,453 line km 2D seismic, 7,021 km² 3D seismic, gravity survey covering 272,890 km² area (incl.
+11,000 km² FTG), 11,000 km² HRAM and 77,630 km² magnetic survey were conducted, and more than 1,800 wells have been drilled.
+Investments totaling 3.45 billion USD were made in petroleum exploration and exploitation in Mongolia by PSC contractors during the same period.
+Since 1990s, 70 were drilled as oil exploration/appraisal wells outside the 4 blocks that have advanced to production stage.

 In addition to the 4 production blocks, oil discoveries or oil shows have been reported in 7 other blocks so far.

-The (proved) ultimate recovery (proved reserves plus cumulative production) for the 4 production PSC blocks was estimated at total 43.4 million tonnes (ca. 320 million barrels) of oil.
+The ‘proved’ ultimate recovery (‘proved’ reserves plus cumulative production) for the 4 production PSC blocks was estimated at total 43.4 million tonnes (ca. 320 million barrels) of oil.

 Export, Import, Refinery

 Since there is no in-country refinery under operations, the produced oil is exported.
-73 million barrels of oil have been exported to China between 1998 and 2022.
+82 million barrels of oil have been exported to China between 1998 and 2024.

 Laws and Regulations